 Analysis of the Best Apple Cider Donut Recipes

 Brian Lagerstrom: a chewy, not-too-sugary, apple-y yeast donut

 Although I promised Elisa that we would stick to cake donuts for this bake off, I couldn’t resist throwing this contender in.
 Brian promises this is the best version of an apple cider donut that’s “both yeasted and made with a little baking soda too for what, to me, is the perfect combination of light and yeasty and a little cakey.”
-His recipe calls for browning butter that you deglaze with apple cider (no reducing!!) which gets streamed into a lightly spiced yeast-spiked bowl of dry ingredients.
-It calls for a 3 hours total in rising/proofing time before getting fried and coated in an unusual mixture of raw and regular sugar, cinnamon and a pinch of salt.
+Brown butter gets deglazed with apple cider (no reducing!) which gets combined with lightly spiced dry ingredients.
+After 3 hours total of rising/proofing time, you’ll fry the donuts and coat them in an unusual mixture of raw and regular sugar, cinnamon and salt.

-After all the cake doughnuts that simply melted in the mouth, I halted when I encountered the chewy resistance in this.
-This definitely has the chew of a yeast donut with its substantial, slightly dense texture that compresses in a springy way.
+After all the cake doughnuts that simply melted in the mouth, the chewy resistance in these definitely stood out.
+This has the clear chew of a yeast donut with its substantial, slightly dense texture that compresses in a springy way.
 It’s possible I overworked the dough because this donut wasn’t exactly “light.”
-I was pleasantly surprised by the more pronounced apple flavor that comes through (perhaps highlighted by the brown butter?)
+I was pleasantly surprised by the more pronounced apple flavor that comes through (perhaps highlighted by the brown butter?).
 Although the larger granules of the turbinado sugar that I used didn’t stick very well, I loved the salty hit in the sugar coating.
 Overall, this was a nice donut if you want an apple-flavored, chewy yeast donut.